 Lauren Beacham, who is self-employed, said she has closed her business and laid off her staff.
 Beacham was approved for $176 a week in benefits, but she doesn’t understand why she won’t receive more.
 She doesn’t know if she will be receiving the federal benefits, either.

 Debit card is MIA

-They have been waiting for weeks – or in some cases, months – to receive a Bank of America debit card, which is supposed to arrive by mail in 7-10 business days.
+Several people reported that they have been waiting for weeks – or in some cases, months – to receive a Bank of America debit card to access their benefits, which is supposed to arrive by mail in 7-10 business days.
 Several people said they can see online that their card has been loaded with a few weeks of benefits, but they have no way to access the funds without the debit card.

 Lowell Casden, who has had a career in IT for 30 years, said April 15 was his last day working on a two-year contract.
 He applied for unemployment benefits on the old system the next day and “everything went well.”
 Casden said he has submitted claims for four weeks of benefits.
 But he hasn’t received his debit card or any money yet.
 He said the delays are not just affecting the unemployed workers but also the small businesses that are open.
 He told lawmakers that mom-and-pop businesses are struggling.
 “Money is not being spent at these businesses,” and many applicants who could be helping to support those businesses don’t have their money yet.

 Claim is approved but they are still waiting for money